Mental Stimulation For Dogs: Why It's Important & Best Activities Explained

 What Happens When Dogs Don't Get Enough Mental Stimulation?

 When dogs don't get enough mental stimulation, their most common response is to act out by being reckless and destructive.
 But did you know that lack of mental stimulation exercises can be harmful to your dog's overall health, too?
+They can experience physical and mental struggles due to a lack of mental stimulation.
+Some of these health problems include:

 • Obesity